Creating my own Harry Potter themed room that works for both children and adults was a lot of fun, and the results are in.

 Products sharing the same aesthetic: Owl figurine, globe, horn, trunk.

-Fixed Elements of the Room
+Start with Fixed Elements of the Room

 Thus was born the Hogwarts-themed lounge project.